How we treat your personal data

 How do we use this information?

-We use your personal information you have provided to us via our website in our legitimate interest in communicating with you to provide you with the information you ask for, for example contacting you about a service offer of which you have requested information.
+We use the personal information you have provided to us via our website in our legitimate interest in communicating with you to provide you with the information you ask for, for example contacting you about a service offer of which you have requested information.
 We will retain this information for up to 1 year after our last contact with you, unless you request that we delete the data beforehand.

 At the conclusion of all relevant retention periods, physical documents containing your personal data will be shredded, and all personal data held electronically will be deleted or anonymised.

-At Drashta Ventures we regard the lawful and correct handling of personal information as important to the success of our work and to maintaining the confidence of those with whom we deal.
+At Drashta Impact we regard the lawful and correct handling of personal information as important to the success of our work and to maintaining the confidence of those with whom we deal.
 We will ensure that anyone working for us uses personal information lawfully and correctly.
 To this end, we will ensure we fully comply with data protection legislation.